Billy Collins

 William James Collins (born March 22, 1941) is an American poet who served as the Poet Laureate of the United States from 2001 to 2003.
-He was a Distinguished Professor at Lehman College of the City University of New York, retiring in 2016.
+He was a distinguished professor at Lehman College of the City University of New York, retiring in 2016.
 Collins was recognized as a Literary Lion of the New York Public Library (1992) and selected as the New York State Poet for 2004 through 2006.
 In 2016, Collins was inducted into the American Academy of Arts and Letters.
 As of 2020, he is a teacher in the MFA program at Stony Brook Southampton.

 Early life and education

-Collins was born in Manhattan to William and Katherine Collins and grew up in Queens and White Plains.
-William was born to a large family from Ireland and Katherine was from Canada.
-His mother, Katherine Collins, was a nurse who stopped working to raise the couple's only child.
-Mrs. Collins had the ability to recite verses on almost any subject, which she often did, and cultivated in her young son the love of words, both written and spoken.
-Billy Collins's father was a worker on Wall Street who Collins attributes as an inspiration to his humor.
+Collins was born in Manhattan on March 22, 1941.
+He was raised in Queens and White Plains.
+His father, William Collins, was of Irish descent, and his mother, Katherine, was from Canada.
+Katherine worked as a nurse who stopped working to raise the couple's only child.
+William was a worker on Wall Street who Collins has cited as an inspiration for his humor.

-Collins attended Archbishop Stepinac High School and received a B.A. in English from the College of the Holy Cross in 1963.
-He received his M.A. and Ph.D. in romantic poetry from the University of California, Riverside.
-His professors at Riverside included Victorian scholar and poet Robert Peters.
-There he came under the influence of contemporary poets like Karl Shapiro, Howard Nemerov and Reed Whittemore, and during his adolescence he was influenced by Beat Generation poets as well.
-In 1975 Collins founded The Mid-Atlantic Review with his friends Walter Blanco and Steve Bailey.
+After attending Archbishop Stepinac High School, Collins graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1963.
+He then earned his M.A. and Ph.D. in romantic poetry from the University of California, Riverside.
+As a graduate student, Collins studied under poet and Victorian literature scholar Robert Peters.
+He also came under the influence of contemporary poets such as Karl Shapiro, Howard Nemerov and Reed Whittemore, and during his adolescence he was influenced by Beat Generation poets as well.
+In 1975, Collins founded The Mid-Atlantic Review with his friends Walter Blanco and Steve Bailey.